 And she has double the honour this time because she will be Donegal’s Rose for two years under new competition changes.

-Chloe is guaranteed an interview with Daithí O Se in the Dome in August, as 32 Roses have been selected instead of the 64 in previous years.
+Chloe is guaranteed an interview with Daithí O Se in the Dome at the end of August, as 32 Roses have been selected instead of the 64 in previous years.
 As a result, there will be no Donegal Selection in 2020 and Chloe will hold onto the title.

 The 20-year-old said having this ambassador role was always her dream.